 This will never allow your resume to survive the recruiter’s skim process.
 A native English speaker will know how to use the language properly and just sprinkle just enough technical terms into your resume (if that’s necessary) to make the right impression.
 Would you like to get a direct access to the latest checklist to see if your resume is actually good?
 Click HERE.

 2. Resume Free From Grammar Mistakes & Typos

 Your resume should decidedly be grammatically correct.
 Any weakness in spelling and grammar will show and will affect the hiring manager’s decision.

 Non-native English speakers will rely on word processors to track and fix typos, as well as software to fix grammar mistakes.
 However, many typos are valid words that a processor or software won’t fix.
 These reveal a lack of attention to detail, which is something no potential employer will cherish in an employee.

 That aside, a person that has grown up using the English language and living with people speaking the language probably knows best how to say what needs to be said and how to make it sound appealing.

-It has become apparent that if you want to craft the best resume to impress, you need all the help you can get from people that know how to write English the best.
+It has become apparent that if you want to craft the best resume to impress, you need some external help.